SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-16-dog-and-problem.md

   maybe figure something out if I work outrageously hard.

-One example that struck me in childhood is that dogs and cats are intensely interested in how their cans of food (and more importantly, how and when the food gets out of the can and into their bowls).
+One example that struck me in childhood is that dogs and cats are intensely interested in how their cans of food get opened (and more importantly, how and when the food gets out of the can and into their bowls).
 But they are hopelessly intellectually ill-equipped to understand how the food got _into_ the can.
 There's a whole industrial infrastructure around pet food of which they cannot conceive.